Sazzer7/Sazzer7.github.io/about.md

 permalink: /about/
 ---

-My hobbies are playing videogames (ps3 and ipad), cycling and rowing
+My hobbies are playing videogames (ps3 and ipad), cycling, sailing and rowing

 ### More Information

-I go swimming on tuesdays and I have parkour lessons on Wednesdays.
+I go swimming on tuesdays, I have parkour lessons on Wednesdays, Sailing lessons on Thursdays and I go to a youth group called Salt on Fridays.
-My favourite lessons are art, games and graphics.
+My favourite lessons are art and games.
-My favourite video games are: Minecraft, fifa 17 (ipad edition) and smashy road arena.
+My favourite video games are: Minecraft and Need for Speed Rivals.

 ### Contact me